#

 mocks: { payment: mock },

-To enable Buyer to modify Seller's transaction later, Seller signs the first input with the sighash type SIGHASH_SINGLE | SIGHASH_ANYONECANPAY.
+.
 This means that Seller's signature remains valid even when arbitrary inputs and outputs are added to the transaction as long as the input and the output that Seller has signed have the same index.
 This guarantees that any transaction that contains the input that spends Sellers NFT will also contain the output that pays Seller.
-This is how Seller is guaranteed to always get paid.
-Essentially, the Seller is stating: "you can spend the output containing the NFT as long as you include the output that pays me".
+This guarantees that Seller gets paid.
+Intuitively speaking, the Seller is stating: "you can spend the output containing the NFT as long as you include the output that pays me the correct amount".

 sighashType: SIGHASH_SINGLE | SIGHASH_ANYONECANPAY,